c3r/doomcardgame/README.md

 ## Introduction
 This is a simple PoC tool for designing a card game based (more or less) on Id Software's Doom (classic) mechanics.
 The app itself is maven based project made with Spring Boot.
 The purpose of this is to provide a "card game" engine and an easy communication via HTTP API.
+See [example game scenario in pseudocode](#example-game-scenario-in-pseudocode).

 ### Basic idea
 The idea behind the engine is to provide a rich HTTP API for reading the actual game state which is internally represented